 Throughout the tropics the emphasis is very much on casual wear and in the evenings “smart casual” is the accepted dress in restaurants, hotels and clubs.
 There is no need to bring suit, tie or cocktail dress unless you wish to.

-May to October: May can still be fairly warm during the day but the nights are becoming cooler, and in July and August especially a jacket may be needed in the evenings.
-But the days throughout this cooler Dry Season are normally still pleasantly warm so again, light shirts, shorts, and tops are still all you will really need, with something a little warmer for night-time.
+May to October: May can still be fairly warm during the day but the nights are becoming cooler, and mainly in July and August a jacket may be needed in the evenings - in fact some winter nights can be quite cool and guests are often amazed that on cool mornings they very occasionally need the little heaters we provide in all our bungalows!
+But the days throughout this cooler Dry Season are normally still pleasantly warm so again, light shirts, shorts and tops are still all you will really need, with something a little warmer for evenings.